Saurabhsharma0011/PumpClone/README.md

 ## updated the bounding curve of each newly created token through gprc which i got through a github repo
 ## will update the github link also later

+# update the trading viewchart using gmgn api protal soo now we can fetch the it here is the docs link -  https://docs.bitquery.io/docs/examples/dextrades/evm-gmgn-api/